bulwinkel/followind/README.md

 # New README
 Keep the api surface area as small as possible for the initial release.
 It's much easier to add features than to remove them.

-## Style rules
+## Rules
+1. Style configurations: least specific -> most specific -> modifiers
+2. Keep global namespace as clean as possible.
+Some global constants will need to be exposed, but they should be kept to a minimum.
+3. Leverage extension functions where possible.
-1. Styles should be as concise as possible without compromising readability / intelligibility.
+4. Styles should be as concise as possible without compromising readability / intelligibility.
-2. Styles should be small and composable.
+5. Styles should be small and composable.
 That way it is easy to change individual styles based on size classes and other modifiers (e.g. hover).

 ## Tasks
-- [ ] Allow for composable decorated box styles,e.g. set border color with 1 style and thickness with another
+- [x] Allow for composable decorated box styles,e.g. set border color with 1 style and thickness with another
 - [ ] abstract colors so they can be overridden using the config object

 # Legacy README